 Entering the Water

-touch of the foot of the person in front of you will indicate to
+Lightly touch the person's foot in front of you to indicate that you want to pass.

-you should pass in the inside or middle of the lane.
-Make
+Pass on the inside or middle of the lane.

-of the lane, then they can pass you on the left.
-If they are
+Stop at the right corner of the lane, so they can pass you on the left.

 Number of People in a Lane

-Swimming in the same lane with people at your same pace could help
+Swimming in a lane with people at your pace often helps better swimmers' performance and workout.